The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Introduction

 \subsection{Acknowledgments}

 We thank Tobias Barthel, Marc Hoyois, Akhil Mathew, Niko Naumann, Paul-Arne {\O}stv\ae{}r, Birgit Richter, Markus Spitzweck, and Gabriel Valenzuela for helpful conversations regarding this work.
-We are particularly grateful to Markus Land for detailed comments on an earlier version of this document.
+We are particularly grateful to Markus Land for detailed comments on an earlier version of this document, and to the referee for helpful comments, including the extension to arbitrary base schemes.
 We thanks Hamburg Universit{\"a}t for its hospitality, and DFG Schwerpunktprogramm SPP 1786 for financial support.
+Finally, revisions of this work were done while the author was supported by a grant from the Trond Mohn foundation.